This Cream Puff Cake is a light and fluffy dessert that just might become your new favorite sweet recipes for spring and summer.

 You could certainly dress this up with fruit or a drizzle of chocolate, however, I think it’s perfect as is.
 Since it’s served cold, it makes a great option for spring and summer.
 No matter when or how you serve it, enjoy!

-For More Spring Desserts, Check Out:
+Looking For More Spring Desserts?
+Check Out these:

 - Chocolate Peanut Butter Cake